rsyslog/rsyslog/source/historical/stunnel.rst

 Overall System Setup
 --------------------

-In ths paper, I assume two machines, one named "client" and the other named "server".
+In this paper, I assume two machines, one named "client" and the other named "server".
 It is obvious that, in practice, you will probably have multiple clients but only one server.
 Syslog traffic shall be transmitted via stunnel over the network.
 Port 60514 is to be used for